What is Agitation

 Rotating the dripper in circular motions

 Pick up the dripper and swirl it gently in circles.
 This levels the coffee bed and redistributes fines.
-The Rao Spin (swirling after final pour) is a popular technique for flattening the bed before drawdown.
+The Rao Spin (swirling after final pour) is a popular technique for flattening the bed before drawdown, particularly effective for conical drippers where uneven beds create channeling pathways.5

 3. Turbulent Pouring